Towards Robust and Reproducible Active Learning Using Neural Networks: Experiments and Results

 \subsection{Regularization}

-With the motivation stated in section 3, we evaluate the effectiveness of advanced regularization techniques (RA and SWA) in the context of AL using CIFAR10 and CIFAR100 datasets.
-All experimental settings were used as previously reported, with the exception of number of epochs which was increased to 150 (from 100).
-We empirically observed that unlike $\ell_2-$regularization, which requires careful tuning, RA and SWA work fairly well with changes in their hyper-parameters.
-We therefore do not use $\ell_2-$regularization in these experiments where RA and SWA was applied.
+With the motivation stated in \cref{sec:regularization_section}, we evaluate the effectiveness of advanced regularization techniques (RA and SWA) in the context of AL using CIFAR10 and CIFAR100 datasets.
+We refer the models trained using such advanced regularization techniques as \textit{strongly-regularized} models (SR models) in further experiments.
+We empirically observed that unlike $\ell_2-$regularization, which requires careful tuning, results using RA \& SWA were fairly robust to changes in their hyper-parameters.

-Fig.~\ref{fig:cifar_randaug_swa_exp} compares different AL methods with RSB on CIFAR10/100 datasets.
-We observe that models trained with RA and SWA consistently achieve significant performance gains across all AL iterations and exhibit appreciably-smaller variance across multiple runs of the experiments.
-Our regularized random-sampling baselines on $40\%$ labeled data achieves mean accuracy of $89.73\%$ and $57.16\%$ respectively on CIFAR10 and CIFAR100.
-We note that using RSB, for CIFAR10, a model regularized using RA and SWA with 20\% of training data achieves over 4\% higher accuracy compared to a model trained without RA and SWA using much larger 40\% of the training data.
-Similarly for CIFAR100, the RSB 20\%-model with regularization performs comparably to the 40\%-model without regularization.
-Therefore, we consider regularization to be a valuable addition to the low-data training regime of AL, especially given that it significantly reduces the variance in evaluation metric and helps avoid misleading conclusions.
+\cref{fig:cifar_randaug_swa_exp} compares different AL methods with RSB on CIFAR10/100 datasets.
+We observe that strongly-regularized models consistently achieve significant performance gains across all AL iterations and exhibit appreciably-smaller variance across multiple runs of the experiments.
+Our strongly-regularized random-sampling baselines on $40\%$ labeled data achieves mean accuracy of $90.87\%$ and $59.36\%$ respectively on CIFAR10 and CIFAR100.
+We note that for CIFAR10, the RSB-SR model with 20\% of training data achieves $3\%$ higher accuracy compared to RSB model trained using $40\%$ of the training data.
+Similarly for CIFAR100, the RSB-SR $30\%$-model performs comparably to the $40\%$-RSB model.
+Therefore, we consider techniques under strong regularization to be a valuable addition to the low-data training regime of AL, especially given that it significantly reduces the variance in evaluation metric which can help avoid misleading conclusions.

-An ablative study to show individual contribution of each regularization technique towards overall performance gain is given in Table~\ref{tab:SWA_RANDAUG_10_percent_data}.
-The results indicate that both RA and SWA show a significant combined gain of $\approx10$\%.
-We also experimented with Shake-Shake (SS) \cite{shake-shake_gastaldi2017shake} in parallel to RA and SWA, and observed that it significantly increases the runtime, and is not robust to model architectures.
-We therefore chose RA \& SWA over SS in our experiments.
+An ablative study to show individual contribution of each regularization technique towards overall performance gain is given in \cref{tab:SWA_RANDAUG_10_percent_data}.
+Results indicate that both RA \& SWA show a significant combined gain of $\approx12\%$ and $\approx5\%$ on CIFAR10 and CIFAR100 respectively.
+We also experimented with Shake-Shake (SS) \cite{shake-shake_gastaldi2017shake} in parallel to RA \& SWA, and observed that it significantly increases the runtime, and is not robust to model architectures.
+We therefore chose RA \& SWA over SS for strongly-regularized models.